Managing users

 Fig. 2.
 Evict a user confirmation button

-Just like all actions undertaken within SEAD, you will be presented with a notification banner on the top right of the screen advising that the requested task is in progress.
+You will be presented with a notification banner advising that the requested task is in progress.
 In this instance, the task was completed instantly, and therefore, the notification advises that the task was successful.
-You can click the ‘Logs’ button within the notification to view the task in the Action Log.
+You can click the ‘Logs’ button within the notification to view the task in the ‘Action Log’.

 Fig. 3.
 Task succeeded notification

 Fig. 4.
-Deselecting inactive users filter
+Removing inactive users filter

-The user account status will show as ‘INACTIVE’ from the User’s page.
+The user account status will show as ‘Inactive’ from the users page.
 You can still view the user’s information by clicking on their hyperlinked username.

 Fig. 5.
 Inactive user status